Gauss Law, Minimal Coupling and Fermionic PEPS for Lattice Gauge Theories: Gauging Hamiltonians and Quantum States

 \subsection{The Case of Hamiltonians: Trotterized Gauge Invariant Dynamics}

-From a Hamiltonian point of view, this can be achieved using trotterized time evolution.
-The Trotter-Suzuki decomposition \cite{doi:10.1063/1.526596}, which is very useful for quantum simulation \cite{Lloyd1996}, allows one to approximate the time evolution of a Hamiltonian by a product of Trotter steps: short time evolutions of different parts of the Hamiltonian, that do not necessarily commute.
+From a Hamiltonian point of view, unitary gauging of separate building blocks can be achieved using trotterized time evolution.
+The Trotter-Suzuki decomposition~\cite{suzuki_decomposition_1985}, which is very useful for quantum simulation~\cite{lloyd_universal_1996}, allows one to approximate the time evolution of a Hamiltonian by a product of Trotter steps: short time evolutions of different parts of the Hamiltonian, that do not necessarily commute.
 It is exact if each Trotter step\emph{ }is infinitesimally short; otherwise, for finitely short steps, error bounds can be computed.

 For our purposes, we will break the Hamiltonians into separate link contributions, $\widetilde{H}_{f}=\underset{\ell}{\sum}\widetilde{H}_{f,\ell}$ and $H_{f}=\underset{\ell}{\sum}H_{f,\ell}$.
 This decomposition allows us to gauge separately: